 If your dog has this condition it is important to confront the breeder from whom you got your dog and let them know.
 A responsible breeder will not breed dogs that carry this gene in order to help eliminate it from showing up in future litters.

-If your Golden Retriever is still a puppy and has somewhat of a curly tail or holds it up over their back it is possible that it will straighten out as it gets older.
+If your Golden Retriever is still a puppy and has somewhat of a curly tail or holds it up over its back it is possible that it will straighten out as it gets older.

 Golden Retriever Puppies will sometimes hold their tail up over their backs (what looks like a curled position) when they are happy, playful, or excited.
 If your puppy’s tail is down when resting there is no need to worry.